Read one line from the standard input, (or from a file) and assign the word(s) to variable name(s).

 -r Backslash does not act as an escape character.
 The backslash is considered to be part

 of the line.
-In particular, a backslash-newline pair may not be used as a line continuation.
+In particular, a backslash-newline pair can not be used as a line continuation.

 -s Silent mode.
 If input is coming from a terminal, characters are not echoed.